alanreidt/range-slider-component/README.md

 <p>Note: although, the slider is just a component of an application and it don't have a Domain Model, I decided to organaze Facade anyway.
 The reason for that see in [the sliderAdapter section.](###sliderAdapter).</p>

 <p>In the result, the approach gives an opportunity to swap modules around and modify them without the need of breaking changes of the code.</p>

+### sliderModel
+<p>The module contains business logic of the component: possible slider options and logic around them.</p>